LucaDeSiena/MuRAT/README.md

 The last release of the code is:

-Luca De Siena, mreissuf, Yi Zhang, GeoSeisUtilities, Aqeel Abbas, WMZ, Cheng Qingyang, Ferdinando Napolitano, & SimonaGabrielli.
-(2024).
-LucaDeSiena/MuRAT: 3.24.10.26 (v3.24.10.26).
-Zenodo. https://doi.org/10.5281/zenodo.13996752
+Luca De Siena, mreissuf, Yi Zhang, Donato Talone, Aqeel Abbas, WMZ, Cheng Qingyang, Ferdinando Napolitano, & SimonaGabrielli.
+(2026).
+LucaDeSiena/MuRAT: Legacy MuRAT3.0 Code (v3.26.01.20).
+Zenodo. https://doi.org/10.5281/zenodo.18314469

 *Documentation*
 -------------

-The file Documentation.pdf in this folder serves as complete documentation for MuRAT3.0.
+The file Documentation.pdf in this folder serves as complete documentation for MuRAT4.0.
 This README file and the *Input_.mlx* files in this folder act as additional documentation.

 The Wiki for MuRAT is under construction, but you can already check a bit of the history of the code.